ImaginedTime/The-Minimalist/README.md

 # The-Minimalist
-A single page website with brilliant animations
+A single page website with 4 tabs ; with brilliant animations